-Course Objectives: Modern World Poetry is quintessential to a mature understanding of poetry as in modern times verse has become highly experimental and innovative with technique as its epicentre.
-The prescribed poems would enable the reader to get a suitable glimpse into the fresh use of language.
-This is done with an aim to help the students develop a keen and inquisitive eye for the genre.
+Course Objectives: i Modern World Poetry is indispensable to a mature understanding of poetry as verse today is fresh and experimental and technical.

+ii.
+The prescribed poems would enable the reader to get a suitable glimpse into the fresh usage of language.
+This is done with an aim to help the students develop a keen and inquisitive mind for the genre.

-Learning Outcomes: 1.
-After studying this course, the learner will be able to correlate their own sensibilities with the literary expressions in the text.
+Learning Outcomes: i. after studying this course, the learner will be able to correlate their own sensibilities with the literary expressions in the text.

-2. The subject will apprise students of a vast panorama of literary devices used to create poetic world(s).
+ii.
+The subject will apprise students of a vast panorama of literary devices used to create poetic world(s).